ivan-paleo/publish-micro-image/Guidelines/ZEISS_EVO25.md

 ### SEM images
 - Upload the full-resolution, uncompressed and unedited SEM images in TIF format.
 - Also upload the overview images (*_registration.png) showing the location of images on the object (red rectangle).
-- Specify in the README: "SEM images were acquired with the software SmartSEM v.
+- Specify in the README (in TXT format): "SEM images were acquired with the software SmartSEM v.
 [6.08] from Zeiss ([https://www.zeiss.com/microscopy/en/products/software/zeiss-smartsem.html](https://www.zeiss.com/microscopy/en/products/software/zeiss-smartsem.html)).
 All metadata (acquisition settings) are included in the TIF-files and can be retrieved using e.g. the IMBalENce plugin for ImageJ/Fiji ([https://imagej.net/plugins/imbalence](https://imagej.net/plugins/imbalence))."

 ### EDS data
 - Upload files in original Bruker formats (SPX, PRF, RTO, RTL or BCF).
 - Export spectra data to XLSX and upload them.
 - Upload BSD images, showing the location of EDS spectra for each measurement point in case of measurements in the Objects workspace, in PNG format.
 These should be the same images as the BSD images from the SEM but at lower resolution and with less metadata.
-- Specify in the README:
+- Specify in the README (in TXT format):
   - "EDX data were acquired and processed with the software Esprit v.
 [2.3.0.997] from Bruker ([https://www.bruker.com/en/products-and-solutions/elemental-analyzers/eds-wds-ebsd-SEM-Micro-XRF/software-esprit-family.html](https://www.bruker.com/en/products-and-solutions/elemental-analyzers/eds-wds-ebsd-SEM-Micro-XRF/software-esprit-family.html))."
   - "The individual spectra were exported to XLSX format for compatibility.
 The amount of metadata is limited."
   - Explain what each data type is.